Trikke76/Zabbix-Book/docs/installation/installing-zabbix.md

  zabbix_server | widget_field               | table | zabbix-srv
 (173 rows)
 ```

-???+ Note
-    If you are like me and don't like to set the search path every time you logon with the user zabbix-srv to the correct search path you can run the following SQL. ```zabbix=> alter role "zabbix-srv" set search_path = "$user", public, zabbix_server ;```
+??? note "If you are like me and don't like to set the search path every time you logon with the user zabbix-srv to the correct search path you can run the following SQL. ```zabbix=> alter role "zabbix-srv" set search_path = "$user", public, zabbix_server ;```"

 If you are ready you can exit the database and return as user root.